jains8844/IMDB_Portal/README.md

 It is implemented using the **BeautifulSoup** module of **bs4** , **requests** module, along with **os**, **sys** and **json** modules.
-* The first feature is implemented using the json response generated, after making a request via the **requests** module to the [IMDB API](https://www.themoviedb.org/) after generating an API key from the website.
+* The first feature is implemented using the json response generated, after making a request via the **requests** module to the [TMDB API](https://www.themoviedb.org/) after generating an API key from the website.
 The json response is thereafter processed and the information is extracted using the **json** module.
 The IMDB rating is obtained by using the IMDB ID obtained from the json response and then using the ID to scrap rating from : http://www.imdb.com/title/<IMDB_ID> .

 * The second feature is implemented by scraping the Top 'n'(say 50) movies from the [IMDB](http://www.imdb.com/chart/top) website using the response generated through the **requests** module.